xstarkit/kyn/README.md

     - tau of the disc atmosphere,
     - tables created by Monte Carlo code Stokes for tau = 0.2, 0.5, 1, 2, 5, 10
       are used for tau &le; 10
-    - Chandrasekhar's relations for infinite optical depth are used for tau > 10 (I in tables is actually the same already for tau=5 and Q for tau=10)
+    - Chandrasekhar's relations for infinite optical depth are used for tau &gt; 10 (I in tables is actually the same already for tau=5 and Q for tau=10)
   * **par22 ... nthreads**
     - number of threads used for computations
   * **par23 ... norm**
-    - equals to 1/D^2 where D is a source distance in 10kpc
+    - equals to 1/D<sup>2</sup> where D is a source distance in 10kpc
     - has to be set to unity for polarisation degree and polarisation angle, i.e. for par19 equal to 5, 6 or 7